Decoupling Vector Data and Index Storage for Space Efficiency: Design

 \subsection{Design Overview}

-Figure~\ref{fig:arch} shows \sysname's architecture.
-It separately stores the auxiliary index (containing each vertex's neighbor count and neighbor list) and full-precision vector data (ordered identically to the vertices in the auxiliary index) in distinct on-disk files (in contrast, DiskANN \cite{jayaram19} stores them together in the same on-disk file).
-Similar to DiskANN, \sysname caches PQ-compressed vectors in memory, but additionally maintains compression metadata and hot neighbor lists in memory to support efficient storage access (\S\ref{subsec:search}).
-Based on the decoupled architecture, \sysname further introduces various techniques to optimize space efficiency, search, and updates. \begin{itemize}[leftmargin=*] \item {\em Tailored lossless compression} (\S\ref{subsec:compression}). \sysname analyzes the distinct compressibility characteristics of vector data and auxiliary index metadata.
-It applies tailored lossless compression schemes to each. \item {\em Hierarchical storage layouts} (\S\ref{subsec:layout}). \sysname introduces hierarchical storage layouts for vector data and auxiliary index metadata to facilitate compression, search, and updates.
-It carefully manages the memory footprint of compression metadata to ensure minimal overhead. \item {\em Latency-aware vector search} (\S\ref{subsec:search}). \sysname differentiates the search I/O paths for vector data and auxiliary index metadata based on their distinct access patterns to prioritize latency-critical operations.
-It also adaptively prefetches candidate vectors to further mitigate I/O overhead. \item {\em Batched vector updates} (\S\ref{subsec:update}). \sysname supports efficient batched updates by separating the update paths for vector data and auxiliary index metadata.
-It promptly merges batched insertions and deletions into the auxiliary index as in DiskANN \cite{singh21} to preserve freshness, while updating asynchronously vector data in an append-only manner and performing garbage collection selectively in the background with low write amplification. \end{itemize}
+\sysname is a compressed storage framework for disk-resident graph ANNS systems.
+Its primary objective is to reduce the persistent storage footprint of vector data and auxiliary index metadata while preserving the random-access interface for existing graph search and update algorithms.
+Figure~\ref{fig:arch} shows \sysname's architecture, which builds on DiskANN \cite{jayaram19}. \sysname stores the auxiliary index (including each vertex's neighbor count and neighbor list) and vector data in separate on-disk files; this decoupled organization is not the main contribution by itself, but rather enables \sysname to apply component-aware compression.
+Like DiskANN, \sysname caches PQ-compressed vectors in memory; additionally, it maintains compression metadata and hot neighbor lists in memory to support efficient compressed storage access (\S\ref{subsec:search}). \sysname introduces four techniques to optimize space efficiency, search, and updates. \begin{itemize}[leftmargin=*] \item {\em Tailored lossless compression} (\S\ref{subsec:compression}). \sysname applies component-aware lossless compression schemes to vector data and auxiliary index metadata, exploiting their distinct compressibility characteristics. \item {\em Hierarchical storage layouts} (\S\ref{subsec:layout}). \sysname organizes compressed vector data and auxiliary index metadata in hierarchical on-disk layouts that enable efficient random access and updates while bounding the in-memory compression metadata footprint. \item {\em Latency-aware vector search} (\S\ref{subsec:search}). \sysname assigns different I/O paths to vector data and auxiliary index metadata based on their distinct roles in search, keeping index access on the critical path while offloading vector fetching.
+It also uses adaptive prefetching to avoid unnecessary I/O. \item {\em Decoupled vector updates} (\S\ref{subsec:update}). \sysname separates the update paths for vector data and auxiliary index metadata.
+It batch-merges index updates to preserve graph integrity \cite{singh21}, while appending vector data in a log-structured manner and deferring space reclamation to background garbage collection, achieving low write amplification. \end{itemize}